Dr-404/WebHacking/lesson_notes/Anit_forensics(Mini_Course)/AntiForensive_Methodology.md

 #### Credit `@dnsprincess` for all methodology

->1.
-Avoiding avoid detection
+1. Avoiding detection
->2.
-Disrupting the collection of information
+2. Disrupting the collection of information
->3.
-Incresing the time that examiner to spend on a case
+3. Incresing the time that examiner to spend on a case

 # General Methodology